grnet/kamaki/docs/man/kamaki.rst

 * touch                 Create an empty object (file)
 * truncate              Truncate remote file up to a size
 * unpublish             Unpublish an object
-* upload                Upload a file
+* upload                Upload a file or directory
 * versioning            Get  versioning for account or container
 * versions              Get the list of object versions